2021 Roadway Improvement Project- UNDERWAY

 The Project is funded with monies made available from the State Revolving Fund (SRF) loan from the Massachusetts Clean Water Trust, and in compliance with EPA and Mass DEP/DMS provisions.
 This loan will be repaid through the Tyngsborough Sewer Enterprise Fund.

-Veteran’s Grave Markers Revitalization- Summer 2021
+Veteran’s Grave Markers Revitalization- Fall 2021

 The Tyngsborough Veterans Services in conjunction with Town Administration is currently looking at cataloging, replacing, and refurbishing the Town’s Revolutionary and Civil War gravesites and markers.